Fiona Measham, boss at The Loop, is expanding the drugs testing service from two independent festivals to a load of major events around the UK.

 WATCH: 'High Society – The Truth About Ecstasy', featuring Fiona and The Loop

 Fiona's passion for the murky potential of the night was aroused in Birmingham during the late 1970s and early 1980s.
 She was an early-starter, going to her first club when she was 13.
-By 15 she was working behind the bar in Birmingham's The Opposite Lock club and hitchhiking down to London's Marquee Club to watch The Specials.
+By 15 she was working behind the bar in Birmingham's The Opposite Lock club and hitchhiking down to London's Marquee Club to watch mod and ska bands.
 "We'd hitch a lift at Spaghetti Junction, sneak into the club while they were sound-checking so we didn't have to pay, then hitchhike back," she remembers.
 "By the time we got back to Birmingham milk had been delivered, so we'd nab a couple of bottles for breakfast before school."

-The effect on her education can't have been too detrimental: Fiona's day job is now professor of criminology at Durham University.
+The effect on her education can't have been too detrimental: Fiona's day job is now Professor of Criminology at Durham University.
 As an academic she's spent her career exploring the relationship between dance music and drugs, and co-authored the first British academic study on the topic: Dancing on Drugs: Risk, Health and Hedonism in the British Club Scene.
 She thinks coming from an academic background has helped in her seemingly infinite meetings with police, public health officials and local authorities in her work with The Loop.
 "As a professor of criminology I'm not seen as automatically 'on the other side'," she says, "like I might if I was a drugs worker with dreadlocks and a Bob Marley T-shirt.
 Not that there's anything wrong with that, of course."

 Those meetings are becoming ever more regular since last summer's successful drug testing pilots; hardly a surprise when you consider the stats from Secret Garden Party.
 Across two days, The Loop – run entirely by volunteers, the majority of them doctors and chemistry professors, with NHS nurses on hand to offer harm reduction advice – tested more than 250 people's drugs.
-The results have been well reported: a quarter of people gave their drugs back, mostly put off by adulterants their drugs were cut with.
+The results have been well reported: one in five people gave their drugs back, mostly put off by adulterants their drugs were cut with.
 For instance, crushed-up malaria tablets parading as ketamine and ecstasy pills composed of concrete.
 Critics fear that offering drugs testing will normalise the idea of drug taking at clubs and festivals.
 Beyond missing the fact that it's already very normalised, with the evidence at hand, it's hard to argue that providing a service aimed at taking bad drugs out of people's hands is in any way a negative thing.

-The NGO also conducts back-of-house testing at Manchester's Warehouse Project, where seized drugs are tested and any notably dangerous narcotics flagged up on the club's social media.
+The NGO also conducts back-of-house testing at Manchester's Warehouse Project, where seized drugs are tested and any notably dangerous drugs flagged up on the club's social media.
 They'll be doing the same at Manchester's Albert Hall, and giving quarterly on-site harm reduction advice at Fabric, where they have been training up management to deliver in-house harm reduction welfare.
 (Speaking of Fabric, Fiona was the expert witness in the successful appeal against its closure.)

 Things have come a long way since Fiona moved to Manchester in 1991.
 The city was one focal point of the UK's rave scene, and a colleague of hers – Russell Newcombe – had set up the Rave Research Bureau.
 Fiona was an assistant on the project, which sought to understand, from the dance floor up, the UK's biggest counter-cultural movement since punk.
 "I went to the Hacienda and Sankeys and, of course, I loved it," she says.
 "But I was never really taken by that house scene.
 Then, in May of 1993, I went with some friends to a club playing jungle music in Wolverhampton, and that was the one for me: I knew within two minutes of walking in."